Danish Meaning and Origin

 Understanding popularity data

 When available, the popularity table shows how often Danish was registered in a given country and year, often from official birth statistics (e.g. Social Security in the US, ONS in the UK).
 Rank is the name’s position among all names; count is the number of births.
 Trends vary by region and year.
-Browse popular names like Danish and trending names for more context.
+Browse popular names similar to Danish and trending names for more context.

 How Popular Is Danish Today?